0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/sign-and-authenticate.md

 ```
 ## Authenticate Identity with Issuer

-An Integrator, in order to use the services of an Issuer, needs to authenticate itself with that Issuer.
+An Integrator, to use the services of an Issuer, needs to authenticate itself with that Issuer.
 For this to happen, the Integrator needs to call the `Authenticate()` function.

 ```
 Future<String> getAuthToken(